Mr-Pratham/WeatherWebApp/README.md

 4. Run ```npm install express```
 5. Run ```nodedemon filename.js```
-6. Open ```http://localhost:3000/``` on your web browser Search for your city and get the weather data
+6. Open ```http://localhost:3000/``` on your web browser
+# Seach for your city
+Seach for your city by submitting city name
+Result will be displayed on the browser screen